-Does Master Data Management Really Still Require Going to University?
+Does Master Data Management Still Require Going to University?

-It’s been 10+ years since Siperian Hub (now Informatica MDM) burst onto the scene as an MDM Platform.
+It’s been 10+ years since Siperian Hub (now Informatica MDM) burst onto the scene as a Master Data Management Platform.

 Here we are in 2015 and things appear to have gotten even more complex.
-For example, by my calculations from the aggregation of MDM (non-PIM) course listings at Informatica University (scroll down to the bottom), you need to spend about 13 working days in total to get a baseline on Informatica MDM.
+For example, by my calculations from the aggregation of Master Data Management (non-PIM) course listings at Informatica University (scroll down to the bottom), you need to spend about 13 working days in total to get a baseline on Informatica MDM.

 That is a lot of time to spend learning how to master your data.
 Even more time will inevitably be invested on complex ongoing administration to meet changing needs.
 You could be spending that valuable time mastering your business.